JayChase/Genfr/readme.md

 ﻿#Genfr

-A generic repository that provides a fluent interface to provide a flexible query API.
+A generic repository with a fluent interface to provide a flexible query API.
 This allows the benefits of being able to build queries through method chaining without having to return IQueryable from the repository.

-#Getting started
+##Getting started

 Create a new instance of Store passing in a DbContext to the constructor.
 Use the Query<T> method to return the QueryBuilder for the desired entity.
 From then on in the API should be familiar to Entity Framework users.